SoaringMoon/WaifuNetwork/Archive/Threads/Work on my Elfdroid Sophie.md

 # 239
 >>8074
 Sorry, but in this short comments is so much wrong, that I can't resist, even if goes OT: You called her an Elfdroid and gave her pointy ears.
 Just wondering why you now want to use a adult woman as pattern?
 Her face is rather angular, which doesn't look very cute, for example.
 Your pattern generally doesn't strike me as a cute elf.
 Also, I would consider to make her thighs a bit longer than the ones of a real woman and maybe the abdomen a bit thinner (wasp-like).
 No need to be too realistic.
 Then, since I'm German, I really wondered about what "Meisterrennens" could mean.
 I was very confused where such a word could come from, because it's makes no sense at all.
 Only when writing this comment I thought what you could have meant coming from English.
 OMG: "Masterrace"!
 Okay.
 You realize that race can also mean a race between cars, people or horses?
 Well, you did it, a compound word where each part is wrong. :) "Meister" not so much, since it can means something like master, but rather being used as master of some skill.
 However, "Rasse" is the word for that kind of  race.
-"Rennen" is the other kind of race, so "Herrenrasse" is the term you were searching for. [spoiler](btw, for all I know it wasn't used for Germans by the Nazis, but the Nazis wanted to create one by breeding ... and the term Aryan might also be overused a lot by people fantasizing about the Nazis)[/spoiler]
+"Rennen" is the other kind of race, so "Herrenrasse" is the term you were searching for. %%(btw, for all I know it wasn't used for Germans by the Nazis, but the Nazis wanted to create one by breeding ... and the term Aryan might also be overused a lot by people fantasizing about the Nazis)%%

 # 240
 >>8109